robertfasano/emergent/docs/source/networkflow.rst

 calibration data and an analytical model for the magnetic field as a function of current.

-Another place where virtual inputs are useful is in PCA decomposition of a cost function.
-Often a coupled, many-variable cost function can be decomposed into uncoupled substates which can be separately optimized; the eigenvectors of the diagonalized covariance matrix constitute virtual inputs which are linear combinations of the real inputs.

 EMERGENT allows actuation in terms of either the virtual or real inputs (as long as the two aren't mixed within one call to actuate()).
 In the case of the